 Affective disorders are common complex disorders representing one of the greatest challenges to global health in the 21st century.
 Advances in diagnostic precision and early targeted interventions may provide an opportunity to address the enormous public health burden and individual suffering associated with these disorders.
 The International Research Training Group (IRTG) 2773 “Risk Factors and Pathomechanisms of Affective Disorders” is designed as an interdisciplinary collaboration that offers a structured International Graduate Programme “Translational Research in Affective Disorders” for a new generation of talented young scientists.
-The IRTG is funded by Deutsche Forschungsgemeinschaft (DFG) and will start July 1st, 2022.
+The IRTG is funded by Deutsche Forschungsgemeinschaft (DFG) and started July 1st, 2022.

 - Investigation of risk factors and pathomechanisms of affective disorders to improve prevention, early identification and treatment